dnaka91/cargo-hatch/USAGE.md

 - `folder`: A sub-folder within the repository for use with mono-repos that contain multiple templates.
 If this is set, only the sub-folder is used as template root, ignoring the rest of the repository.
+- `defaults`: Overrides for the template's own defaults.
+This allows to set differnt pre-selected values for the arguments of the template.
+In addition, it allows to skip the prompt altogether, and use the default value as input.

 For example: